Dynamic-Capital/Dynamic-Capital/docs/history/financial_theories_overview.md

 ## Optimizing Dynamic Models

 Dynamic models knit together stochastic drivers, portfolio constraints, derivative sensitivities, and feedback from adaptive agents.
+In practice, practitioners sequence the techniques in the timeline—estimating stochastic parameters (Bachelier), optimizing allocations (Markowitz), pricing hedges (Black–Scholes), and stress-testing the resulting strategies numerically (Sauer) before layering in complex feedback (Farmer, ABM).
 Optimizing across these layers requires a disciplined calibration–validation loop:

 1. **Parameter estimation.** Use maximum likelihood or Bayesian inference to fit drift, diffusion, and jump components simultaneously so that portfolio and option models share a coherent probability structure.
 2. **State augmentation.** Extend Markovian states with latent variables (e.g., stochastic volatility or macro factors) that improve predictive power without overfitting.
 Kalman and particle filters keep these states updated in real time.